airr-community/common-repo-wg/recommendations.md

 Compliant AIRR Data Repositories
 --------------------------------

+**Recommendation 5: Establishment of dedicated AIRR data repositories**.
+Dedicated repositories should be established for hosting processed repertoire-sequencing data and annotations to facilitate data queries and cross-study meta-analyses.
+Annotated AIRR-seq data and relevant repertoire metadata should be deposited in AIRR-compliant repositories following the MiAIRR standards.
+These repositories should link to the raw data deposited in INSDC repositories (see Recommendation 6).

-**Recommendation 5: Long-term storage of data at INSDC.** For long-term storage, data and metadata should be deposited in repositories of the [International Nucleotide Sequence Database Collaboration (INSDC)](http://insdc.org), per the recommendations published by the AIRR Community Minimal Standards Working Group [[DOI:10.1038/ni.3873]](https://doi.org/10.1038/ni.3873).
+**Recommendation 6: Long-term storage of data at INSDC.** In addition, for long-term storage, data and metadata should also be deposited in repositories of the [International Nucleotide Sequence Database Collaboration (INSDC)](http://insdc.org), per the recommendations published by the AIRR Community Minimal Standards Working Group [[DOI:10.1038/ni.3873]](https://doi.org/10.1038/ni.3873).
 The AIRR Community Working Groups should work with INSDC and its individual repositories to customize metadata capture for AIRR sequence data.

-**Recommendation 6: Establishment of dedicated AIRR data repositories**.
-Dedicated repositories should be established for hosting processed repertoire-sequencing data and annotations to facilitate data queries and cross-study meta-analyses.
-These repositories should link to the raw data deposited in INSDC repositories (see Recommendation 5).

 **Recommendation 7: Compliance of AIRR data repositories**.
 To be considered compliant, AIRR data repositories must implement and adhere to policies and